drcnavad/CourseraRetentionPrediction/README.md

 ## Coursera Retention Prediction Competition

 Coursera launched it's first ever data science competition on their platform where millions of students participated to predict user retention.
-I was able to achieve only 71.18% score (top score: 76.55%), however, the current python notebook is updated and may achieve higher score on their test dataset.
+I was able to achieve only 71.18% score (top score: 76.55%), The current python notebook is updated and may achieve higher score on their test dataset.
 I wasn't able to hypertune randomforest and xgboost due to low computational power (I left the code in cell comment for you to try it out).

 Also, If you go through my python notebook, I would love to hear your feedback and any guidance that will help me to improve.